subtleGradient/rsc-fun-in-bun/README.md

 Build more stuff

-- [ ] create an example React async server component
+- [x] create an example React async server component
-- [ ] add the example React async server component to the toy example project
+- [x] add the example React async server component to the toy example project
+- [ ] add Suspense boundary to the server component
 - [ ] create an example React client component
 - [ ] add the example React client component to the toy example project